“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 “Come on.”
 Elren pulled harder this time.

-Rylan released a slow breath and followed his sister out of the shaded alley.
+Rylan released a slow breath and followed his sister out of the alley.
 The pack of feral dogs began howling, their despair echoing across that ancient graveyard of steel and stone.

-The towers of the central city loomed to the north, like half-chewed bones left out in the sun.
+The largest towers of the city clustered to the north, like half-chewed bones left out in the sun.
 On the street below, a river carved a branching canyon through mossy stone and rusted steel.
 Tall clusters of bloodgrass sprouted from the banks, glowing red in the afternoon light.
 Razorvines added a musical whistle as the wind gusted.
 And, just to add to the list of things that could kill them, another clutch of flatback lizards patrolled the glade, placid as placemats.

 Rylan’s jaw muscles clenched.
 That whole block would be off limits now.
 They’d been fighting all day to reach the heart of the city, and the city had resisted them at every turn.